South Australia | Declared in June 2000

 The Traditional Owners are interested in developing small-scale tourism ventures through which they can share their knowledge of the country with visitors.
 Several small tourist ventures have already been undertaken on the two IPAs, including visits to Walalkara by Earthwatch, and Watarru by the Victorian Land Rover Club.
 IPA activities help pass on traditional knowledge about country to younger generations.
 Elders take younger members of the family out into the field whenever appropriate and work with schools close to IPAs to share traditional knowledge.

-The two IPAs are managed in line with the following World Conservation Union category:
+The two IPAs are managed in line with the following International Union for Conservation of Nature category:

 - Category VI - Managed Resource Protected Area: Protected Area managed mainly for the sustainable use of natural ecosystems.